gingerly-ui/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to owner
+adds execution permission to owner, group and other